anupyldd/nmtest/README.md

 };
 ```
 5) Single test through template initialization.
 Works in global scope like *Method 3*
-and does not require naming each test.
+and does not require naming each test. *(Can be used to avoid naming each individual
+test, but is a bit more finicky)*
    ```c++
    template class TestT<
         "suite name",